Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Water and sewer services will most likely be tackled through the new city.

-A person should contact their city’s public utilities office some weeks before relocating to arrange for the services to start on the moving date.
+A person should contact their city’s public utility office some weeks before relocating to arrange for the services to start on the moving date.

 4. Update the address